 As much as I do love my dear prolific weirdo Knausgaard, he hasn’t really done anything all that revolutionary.
 In fact, exactly a century ago, England saw the beginnings of a similarly expansive novel brimming with what Ben Lerner called Knausgaard’s “radical inclusiveness … style-less style … apparently equal fascination with everything.”
 And no, I don’t mean Proust or Joyce, although at the time the writer was often mentioned in the same breath.
 I mean a multivolume novel that created its own wildly inventive, truly brand-new form, sending shockwaves through the literary establishment of the time: Pilgrimage, by Dorothy Miller Richardson.
 May Sarton first coined the phrase “stream of consciousness” to describe the first three modernist novels of Richardson’s Pilgrimage series that began with the 1915 publication of Pointed Roofs, in a 1918 review for a publication called The Egoist, when she wrote, “In this series there is no drama, no situation, no set scene.
 Nothing happens.
 It is just life going on and on …[a] stream of consciousness going on and on.”
 Virginia Woolf and H.G.
 Wells were among its many fans.
 Don’t feel bad if you’ve never heard of it.
 It’s been out of print for decades.

-Shearn is right to censure critics, largely male, for their perennial and appalling ignorance of literary history, including women’s contribution to the novel.
+Shearn is right to censure critics for their ignorance of literary history, including women’s contribution to the novel.
 And I find any attempt to remind us of Dorothy Richardson refreshing: I certainly made it further into Richardson’s opus than I did into Knausgaard’s, and I think Richardson’s prose merits the type of praise given to Knausgaard’s far more than his does, namely, the seeming paradox that it is rivetingly boring.
 I hope, in fact, to read more of Richardson in the future, whereas I hope never to look on Knausgaard’s book-cover-borne face again after having allowed him to bore me more than I have ever been bored before for 100 endless pages.

 On the gender question: the fact is that some of Richardson’s greatest critical champions were and are men: H. G. Wells, John Cowper Powys, Leslie A. Fiedler, Scott McCracken, and more.
 Among Richardson’s severest detractors, on the other hand, we find notable modernist women and feminist critics.